zarr-developers/s3fs/docs/source/index.rst

 S3Fs
 ====

 S3Fs is a Pythonic file interface to S3.
-It builds on top of boto3_.
+It builds on top of botocore_.

 The top-level class ``S3FileSystem`` holds connection information and allows typical file-system style operations like ``cp``, ``mv``, ``ls``, ``du``,